 Baking

-Replacing Butter with Olive Oil
+Replacing Butter With Olive Oil

 Replacing butter with olive oil in baking can reduce saturated fat and add heart-healthy monounsaturated fats to your diet.
 Generally, use three-quarters of the amount of olive oil as you would butter.
 For example, if a recipe calls for 1 cup of butter, use 3/4 cup of olive oil.